My Main Page with Links to My Book

 1. Produced without human influence.

-2. Any government policy that benefits rich people far more than others, benefits rich people while harming others or increases the gaps in goods between rich people and others.
+2. Any government policy that benefits rich people far more than others or benefits rich individuals while harming others.

 Natural evil